Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

-\noi for any $s \in \R$.
-We also point out that this invariance is also expected from the stochastic quantization point of view, where SdfNLW \eqref{SNLW0} is the so-called canonical stochastic quantization equation (or the Hamiltonian stochastic quantization) for the fractional $\Phi^4_3$-measure $\vec \rho$ (see \cite{PW, RSS}).
-For this reason, we refer to \eqref{SNLW0} as the {\it fractional hyperbolic $\Phi^4_3$-model}.
+\noi From the constructive quantum field theory's point of view, we also refer to $\vec \rho$ in \eqref{rho0} as the {\it fractional $\Phi^4_3$-measure}, where the ``4'' refers to the quartic interaction and the ``3'' refers to the dimension.
+We also point out that from the stochastic quantization point of view, SdfNLW \eqref{SNLW0} is the canonical stochastic quantization equation or the Hamiltonian stochastic quantization for the fractional $\Phi^4_3$-measure $\vec \rho$ (see \cite{PW, Simon}).
+Thus, we refer to SdfNLW \eqref{SNLW0} as the {\it fractional hyperbolic $\Phi^4_3$-model}.

-We now provide a formal statement of the main result in this paper, regarding almost sure global well-posedness of the fractional hyperbolic $\Phi^4_3$-model and the invariance of the Gibbs measure $\rhoo$ under the resulting dynamics.